Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 * Date Range: `1/1/2023 - 3/31/2023`

 ### Setting Snowsight Context
-To ensure the correct context is use for these queries we will set our database, schema and Virtual Warehouse using the following SQL:
+To ensure the correct context is used for these queries we will set our database, schema and Virtual Warehouse using the following SQL:
 ```sql
 --set query context
 use database frostbyte_tasty_bytes;